robulouski/voidy-bootstrap/README.rst

 ``MAIN_LOCAL_STYLESHEET`` setting is provided for this.
 If this variable is not set, the standard ``bootstrap.min.css`` will be used, from a CDN.

-Otherwise, set ``MAIN_LOCAL_STYLESHEET`` to the name of a local style to use that stylesheet instead of the standard Bootstrap CSS.
+Otherwise, set ``MAIN_LOCAL_STYLESHEET`` to the filename of a local stylesheet to use that as the main bootstrap file instead of the standard Bootstrap CSS file.

 For example, you could use the `Bootstrap customizer
-<http://getbootstrap.com/customize/>`_ to create your own customised css
+<http://getbootstrap.com/customize/>`_ to create your own customised CSS
 file.
 Place that file in ``static/css`` and set ``MAIN_LOCAL_STYLESHEET`` to be the filename.

 Similarly, a `Bootswatch <http://bootswatch.com/>`_ theme can be easily integrated.
 Select a theme and download the files.
 Place all the necessary CSS files in ``static/css``.
-Set ``MAIN_LOCAL_STYLESHEET`` to the filename of the main Bootstrap file, and put any additional CSS files in the ``STYLESHEETS`` array.
+Set ``MAIN_LOCAL_STYLESHEET`` to the filename of the main Bootstrap CSS file, and put any additional CSS files in the ``STYLESHEETS`` array.

 Further Customisation